Map of the Soul: 7: Commercial performance

+North America

 Map of the Soul: 7 debuted atop the US Billboard 200 with 422,000 album-equivalent units, including 347,000 pure album sales, becoming BTS's fourth number-one album in the country and the highest first-week figures of BTS's albums in the US to date.
 It also marked the biggest first week sales for an album in 2020 and maintained the record until The Weeknd's After Hours was released on March 20.
 The album outsold the next six highest-ranking albums on the Billboard 200 combined.
 The album's lead single, "On" debuted at number four on the Billboard Hot 100 with 86,000 downloads and 18.3 million U.S. streams, marking BTS' biggest sales week for a song at the time.
 The song was the group's highest-charting single on the chart at that time and their first top five, following "Boy With Luv" featuring Halsey which peaked at number eight and "Fake Love" which peaked at No. 10, making BTS the Korean artist with the most top-ten hits on the Hot 100.
 In November 2020, Map of the Soul: 7 was certified platinum by the Recording Industry Association of America (RIAA), which denotes one million album-equivalent units.
 It is their second album to be awarded platinum following Love Yourself: Answer (2018).
 In Canada, the album debuted at number one with 23,000 album-equivalent units, becoming the group's third chart-topping album following Love Yourself: Answer and Map of the Soul: Persona.
+At the end of 2020, Billboard revealed that Map of the Soul: 7 ranked at number two on the list of the ten top-selling albums of the year in the US, according to MRC Data, with 674,009 copies sold, only behind Taylor Swift's Folklore, which sold over 1 million copies.
+Map of the Soul: 7 was also the number one physical album of the year in America, with 646,000 hard copies sold.
+In February 2021, Map of the Soul: 7 became the first BTS album to spend its entire first year on the US Billboard 200—it charted for 52 consecutive weeks—and the second longest charting Asian album after Love Yourself: Answer (2018).
+As of September 2021, the album has remained on the chart for 82 consecutive weeks.